+Children with a Statement of Special Educational Need or with an Education, Health and Care (EHC) plan naming Frieth CEC School will always be offered places.
 If there are fewer applications than places available, all children will be offered places.
 If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

 - 1 Looked-after children and children who were previously looked after, but ceased to be so because, immediately after being looked after, they became subject to an adoption, child arrangements or special guardianship order.
 (See Note 2) - 2 Families who have exceptional medical or social needs that make it essential that their child attends Frieth CEC School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 3) - 3 Children with a normal home address (See Note 4) in the school catchment area and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 4 Children with a normal home address in the school catchment area. - 5 Children of Staff.
-Frieth CEC School can prioritise children of staff where they have been employed at the school for 2 or more years at the time of application for admission and/or the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage. - 6 Children with a normal home address outside the school catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 7 Other children.
+(See Note 3 - 3 Children of Staff.
+Frieth CEC School can prioritise children of staff where they have been employed at the school for 2 or more years at the time of application for admission and/or the member of staff is recruited to fill a vacant post at the school for which there is a demonstrable skill shortage. - 4 Children with a normal home address (See Note 4) in the school catchment area and with a sibling (see Note 5) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 5 Children with a normal home address in the school catchment area. - 6 Children with a normal home address outside the school catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - 7 Other children.